rumpeltux/esp-stlink/README.md

   capable of pulling up the line fast enough!).

   > NOTE: You can likely just integrate the resistor into your wires (see the
-  > attached picture) or even soldver it to your ESP-board permanently.
+  > attached picture) or even solder it to your ESP-board permanently.

 ## ESP connection to the host computer